Sound Transit 3: Light rail

 Construction on the Ballard, West Seattle, and Tacoma Dome extensions is scheduled to begin in the late 2020s, followed by work on the Everett and Issaquah projects.
 The plan also includes funding for infill stations on the original network, at Graham Street, NE 130th Street, and Boeing Access Road, to open by 2031.
 An extension of Tacoma Link to Tacoma Community College is projected to be completed in 2039.

 Bus

-Sound Transit 3 creates two bus rapid transit lines on Interstate 405 and State Route 518 from Burien to Lynnwood and State Route 522 and NE 145th Street from Shoreline to Woodinville, both scheduled to open in 2024.
+Sound Transit 3 creates two bus rapid transit lines on Interstate 405 and State Route 518 from Burien to Lynnwood and State Route 522 and NE 145th Street from Shoreline to Woodinville, both originally scheduled to open in 2024.
+The system is named Stride and is scheduled to open in 2028 and 2029.
 One component of the I-405 project is a station at Northeast 85th Street in Kirkland, which is projected to cost up to $300 million due to extensive rebuilding of the existing interchange.

 The plan also includes operating funds for the existing Sound Transit Express network, bus shoulder programs, bus reliability improvements, investment in three RapidRide lines in Seattle (C Line to West Seattle, D Line to Ballard, and Madison BRT to the Madison Valley) and investment in Pierce Transit's bus rapid transit project to replace Route 1 along Pacific Avenue in Tacoma.